 Most UFC promos feature Rogan’s enthusiastic commentary but he usually only commentates on UFC PPV (pay-per-view) events.

 He is no slouch when it comes to mixed martial arts himself.
 At 14 he took up karate and by 19 he had won a US Open Championship tournament as a lightweight.

 He was a full-contact state champion for 4 consecutive years in Massachusetts and even became an instructor.

 Rogan earned his black belt in jiu jitsu under Eddie Bravo, who is the founder of 10th Planet Jiu Jitsu, which has over 100 schools worldwide.

 In 2008, Joe met his future wife Jessica Schimmel.
 Together they have a daughter, and Joe is also the step-father to Jessica’s daughter from a previous relationship.

 You won’t hear or see much about them as Joe generally keeps his family life private.

-What we do know is that together they live in Bell Canyon, California in a 7,500+ square foot house that cost him approximately $2.2 million in 2003.
+What we do know is that together they first lived in Bell Canyon, California in a 7,500+ square foot house that cost him approximately $2.2 million in 2003.
 Most recently and famously, he moved to Texas; he claimed to be disenchanted with Los Angeles traffic among other gripes.

 Frequently, Joe mentions that he runs in the mountains and has attracted some controversy as a bowhunter.